Texas v. Johnson: Opinion of the Court

 Oral arguments were held on March 21, 1989.
 David D. Cole and William Kunstler argued the case on behalf of Gregory Lee Johnson, and Kathi Alyce Drew argued on behalf of the state of Texas.
 During oral arguments, the state defended its statute on two grounds: first, states had a compelling interest in preserving a venerated national symbol; and second, the state had a compelling interest in preventing breaches of peace.
-The Supreme Court handed down a 5–4 opinion on June 21, 1989, in favor of Johnson.
+The Supreme Court handed down a 5–4 opinion on June 21, 1989 in favor of Johnson.
 Justice William Brennan authored a majority opinion which Justices Thurgood Marshall, Harry Blackmun, Antonin Scalia, and Anthony Kennedy joined.
 Kennedy also authored a separate concurring opinion.

 In the majority opinion, Brennan reiterated the Court's long-held recognition that the First Amendment to the United States Constitution protects non-speech acts as being symbolic speech, writing that the First Amendment's protection on speech "does not end at the spoken or written word".
 The Court recognized flags as being vessels for symbolic speech in Stromberg v.
-California (1931), in which the Court overturned the conviction of a youth camp worker who displayed a red flag at the camp.
+California (1931), in which the Court overruled the conviction of a youth camp worker who displayed a red flag at the camp.
 Brennan also invoked Tinker v.
 Des Moines Independent Community School District (1969), in which the Court recognized the wearing of a black armband as a form of speech, to demonstrate the Court's history of recognizing symbolic actions as protected speech.
 The Court would then analyze whether Johnson's actions could be considered symbolic speech, which would allow him to challenge his conviction by invoking the First Amendment.